hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-network-access-ping.md

 Perform the following steps to monitor the network access of the host:

- You can monitor the health status of the swift-proxy, swift-account, swift-container and swift-object services by following these steps:

 1. In the undercloud Horizon dashboard, log in to the **Icinga Dashboard** (http://&lt;Undercloud_IP&gt;/icinga/).
 The default login credentials are as follows:

 	* Username: *icingaadmin*